Appendicitis

 • a tumor

-An early symptom of appendicitis is pain, often in the center of the abdomen but sometimes on the right side.
-The pain may be dull at first, but may become more sharp or severe.
+Appendicitis pain typically begins around the navel and then migrates to the lower right abdomen (right lower quadrant)..
+The pain may be dull at first but may become more sharp or severe.
 Accompanying symptoms may include slight fever (above normal but less than 100 degrees), vomiting or nausea.

 Some individuals, particularly children, experience loss of appetite.